alexa-samples/amazon-kendra-skill-sample-python/Module-4/README.md

 Now that another yes or no question is being asked, you need to update YesNoIntentHandler so it doesn’t repeat the same actions for different yes or no answers.
 You can do this by adding a session attribute that tracks the last handler that was triggered, so that your skill responds based on the question that the user is answering.

 2. Create an attribute called `LastHandler` to add to each of your handlers.
-Below the `speak_output` line you just added in SendEmailIntentHandler, add this line.
+Below the `speak_output` line you just added in SendEmailIntentHandler, add this line:
 ```
 session_attr["LastHandler"] = "email"
 ```